What is account management?

 You can't choose just any of your clients as key accounts.
 You're going to spend a lot of time and company resources on them, so choose only the ones that can significantly benefit your company and deliver a large amount of revenue.
 The key account selection process might involve researching your client's current business plan, objectives, and overall financial health.

-Keep in mind that key accounts should be prioritized based on potential their profit, as well.
+Keep in mind that key accounts should be prioritized based on potential profit, as well.

 2. Start small – expand later